Noamir/Personetics---Jenkins-Master/README.md

 	edited file to contain -
 	[web]
 	10.1.210.172
 	[web:vars]
 	ansible_user=ec2-user
 2.3 Ansible copy_image main.yml:
-	Added 'Run docker image' step to playbook - to actually start the container on the deployment server.
+- Added 'Run docker image' step to playbook - to actually start the container on the deployment server.
+- After 1st run, every deployment has to first delete the exsisting container, and then re-create it with the new release image.

 3. In 'Personetics-test' git repo I created release branch from master.

-4. In jenkins UI I built multibranch pipeline project named 'Personetics-test' --> there I configured the integration to GitHub
+4. I built multibranch pipeline project named 'Personetics-test' & configured the integration to GitHub.